A Survey on Deep Learning for Theorem Proving: Evaluations

-\smallsec{Theorem proving} The effectiveness of proofstep generation, proof search, and support from autoformalization and premise selection can be collectively evaluated by their success rate in proving theorems within a test set.
-Recent research~\citep{lyra, lego} shows impressive performance increases using state-of-the-art LLMs like GPT-4 in structured frameworks than tactic-based models with the best-first search.
-For instance, LEGO-Prover~\citep{lego} achieves 57.0\% accuracy and 50.0\% accuracy on the valid and test set of MiniF2F, while the previous best model Thor~\citep{thor} with expert iteration training~\citep{autoformalization_llm} achieves 37.3\% and 35.2\%.
-Moreover, deep learning-based proof searches could further improve the performance of ITP/ATP systems.
-HTPS~\citep{htps} achieves an accumulative successful rate of 58.6\% on MiniF2F-valid through online training and a 41.0\% success rate with 64 search attempts on MiniF2F-test.
-Besides, the reinforcement learning-based ATP prover NIAGRA~\citep{ensemble} outperforms both E~\citep{e} and Vampire~\citep{vampire} on the MPTP2078 dataset.
+\smallsec{Theorem Proving} The effectiveness of proofstep generation, proof search, and support from autoformalization and premise selection can be collectively evaluated by their success rate in proving theorems within a test set.
+Recent research~\citep{lyra, lego} shows impressive performance increases using state-of-the-art LLMs like GPT-4 in structured frameworks than fine-tuned tactic-based language models with search heuristics.
+For instance, LEGO-Prover~\citep{lego} achieves 57.0\% accuracy and 50.0\% accuracy on the valid and test set of miniF2F, while the previous best prover Thor~\citep{thor} with expert iteration training~\citep{autoformalization_llm} achieves 37.3\% and 35.2\%.
+Moreover, advanced learning-based proof searches could further improve the performance of ITP/ATP systems.
+HTPS~\citep{htps} achieves an accumulative successful rate of 58.6\% on miniF2F-valid through online training and a 41.0\% success rate with 64 search attempts on miniF2F-test.
+Besides, the RL-based ATP system NIAGRA~\citep{ensemble} outperforms both E~\citep{e} and Vampire~\citep{vampire} on the MPTP2078 dataset.

 \smallsec{Caveats} Tasks related to theorem proving can be tricky to evaluate.
-For autoformalization, manual evaluation is costly, whereas automated metrics are inaccurate.
+For autoformalization, manual evaluation is costly, whereas most automated metrics are inaccurate.
 For example, the compilation rate evaluates only syntactic correctness, and the BLEU score~\citep{bleu} struggles with formalizations semantically similar but not logically equivalent to the ground truth.
+Although LeanEuclid~\citep{leaneuclid} provides automatic semantic evaluation between the autoformalized theorem statement and the ground truth, its domain is limited to Euclidean geometry, making it difficult to generalize to other areas.
 For premise selection, metrics rely on the premises that are used in ground-truth proofs, so they may neglect other valid premises for alternative correct proofs different from the ground-truth ones, causing false negatives.
-Lastly, the evaluation of theorem proving is complicated by various experimental setups (\S~\ref{sec:challenges}).
+Additionally, the evaluation of theorem proving is further complicated by the variety of experimental setups, as detailed in \S\ref{sec:challenges}.